matvej-g/transcendence/progress_milena.md

 - continue lessons about flex-box

 ### --- Day 8: 12.11.2025 --- ###
-- to-do:
 - look at code on master
 	- -> checkout what Ivan did
+	- to access localhost in wsl: python3 -m http.server 8080 --bind 172.25.37.144 --directory site/public
 - think about next steps
 - think about what do talk about in meeting today
-	- container for frontend?
 - get overview tailwind css

-- to access localhost in wsl: python3 -m http.server 8080 --bind 172.25.37.144 --directory site/public
+- read something about php
+- call david
+- meeting

+- to-do:
+	- container for frontend

+### --- Day 9: 13.11.2025 --- ###